 After serving on the NCAA Regional Advisory Committee, Gibbs was selected to serve a four-year term (2003-07) as one of three coaches on the Division I NCAA Women’s Golf Committee.
 She also served on the USGA/NCAA Intercollegiate Committee.

 Gibbs’ efforts nearly paid off with a national title in 2003 as she guided the Waves to their most successful season in school history.
 Pepperdine claimed a program-record five straight tournament titles at one point and finished second at the NCAA Championships in West Lafayette, Ind.
-The Waves finished second in the final Golfstat and Golfweek/Sagarin rankings, and also achieved a program first that season as they gained a #1 national ranking during the spring in both rankings.
+The Waves also achieved a program first that season as they gained a #1 national ranking during the spring in both ranking systems.

 Prior to being hired as the head women’s golf coach at Pepperdine, Gibbs was a PGA teaching professional at the nearby Wilshire Country Club in Los Angeles and competed on the Women’s Western Professional Golf Tour.
 In addition to playing and teaching, Gibbs authored and marketed ProTips, a quick reference guide for golfers.